hajimeo/samples/java/h2-console/README.md

 # Simple H2 client
 Limitation: only standard and SELECT SQL statements.
-No "info classes" etc.
+H2 specific commands/queries may not work.

 ## Download the latest version:
 ```